devon-norris/dn-api/README.md

 RE-WRITE smoke tests

-deleteTestUsers
-deleteTestOrgs

 - create separate files for everything
 - at the end, throw error if errors array is not empty

-Create cross org tests
+- Create cross org tests

 Finish permissions service